marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-fluent-api-with-vb-net.md

         ' TPH is the default strategy for the types that ' participate in the inheritance hierarchy.
-        ' By default, the discriminator column is added ' to the table with the name “Discriminator”
+        ' By default, the discriminator column is added ' to the table with the name ?Discriminator?
         ' and the CLR type name of each type in the hierarchy ' is used for the discriminator values.
         ' You can modify the default behavior by using the fluent API.